Reason7322/MusicSync/README.md

 - SSHFS / FUSE support installed on the Linux PC
 - Android filesystem access enabled for KDE Connect

-Everything else required by MusicSync is bundled in the AppImage, including Python, PySide6/Qt, `rsync`, and `rsgain`.
+The AppImage bundles Python, PySide6/Qt, rsync, and rsgain; you do not need to install those separately.

 ## Download and run